Itapara Lodge - Brazil

 Click here to view Itapara Lodge Video.

 Itapara Lodge is remote.
 From the main lodge, it’s a five-hour fast boat ride to the nearest village.
 The main lodge accommodates 18-guests in air-conditioned, double-occupancy rooms with two twin beds and a private bathroom.
-The Lodge has satellite TV, free Wi-Fi, and a pool table in the lounge area.
+The Lodge has free Wi-Fi and satellite TV in the lounge area.
 There is also a small swimming pool.
 Free daily laundry service is provided.

 The Lower Lodge is 40 miles downstream from the main lodge, about a two-hour boat ride, and has duplex-style cabanas accommodating up to eight guests.